 Floor categories (AI-led, with human review)

-• Known-class vulnerability detection.
+Known-class vulnerability detection.
 Reflected XSS, basic SQL injection, exposed secrets in JS bundles, IDOR-by-pattern, command injection in obvious surfaces, S3 bucket misconfiguration.
-This is exactly the category that XBow's HackerOne run lit up.
+This is exactly the category that public autonomous AI agents have demonstrated they can sweep at scale on bug-bounty platforms.
 Researcher data confirms AI now reaches median-researcher performance here.

 Hybrid categories